Luke Hyam

-Luke Thomas Hyam (born 24 October 1991) is an English football manager, and former professional player, who is currently the manager of non-league side Woodbridge Town.
+Luke Thomas Hyam (born 24 October 1991) is an English football manager and former professional player, who is the manager of non-league side Woodbridge Town.

 A product of Ipswich Town's academy, Hyam made his professional debut for the club in August 2010, going onto make 131 appearances for the club and scoring 4 goals.
 Hyam left Ipswich in May 2018, ending his 15-year association with the club.
 He subsequently joined Southend United on a free transfer in July 2018, spending two years at the club before being released in 2020.
 He announced his retirement from football in February 2021 aged 29, having failed to recover from a back injury.
-He became manager non-league side Woodbridge Town in May 2022.
+He became the manager of non-league side Woodbridge Town in May 2022.